Marcotrombino/Pandora/README.md

   var PandoraBox = new Pandora();
 </script>
 ```
+###Fallback
+Pandora considers browsers who doesn't support canvas and provides a fallback.
+If a browser has some issue with Pandora all your initial images will remain rendered on the screen without blank results.

 ## Pandora Effects
 Pandora offers many effects which you can apply over your images
 ### Adjustments